morphed

 Prompt: "Close-up of a calligrapher's hand holding a nib pen, ink flowing onto cream paper, side lighting casting long shadows, sharp focus on pen tip, craft photography"

-Common mistake with hands: Avoid prompting for more than two hands in a scene unless you are depicting multiple people.
-AI models still struggle when they need to track whose hands belong to whom.
-Focus one subject's hands in the composition and keep the prompt specific about position.
+Hand prompt technique: Avoid prompting for more than two hands in a scene unless you are depicting multiple people.
+Focus one subject's hands in the composition and be specific about position ("fingers splayed," "holding with both hands," "thumb and index finger pinching").
+NB2 is more reliable than the original, but specificity still improves results.

 Prompt: "Close-up portrait of a woman with intricate braided hair, each strand visible, soft Rembrandt lighting, neutral backdrop, beauty photography, Hasselblad medium format"